Written by Michael Kelley, Guest Contributor

 It’s also universally applicable to life because, in a real sense, life is trouble.

 Sometimes the troubles are with health.
 Sometimes financial.
 Sometimes with your career or other times with your children.
 Troubles at home, with the market, in the world, in the church… always trouble.
-In fact, “trouble” is one way that we chart the different seasons of life – we bounce from one season of trouble to a season of relative peace and then to another kind of trouble.
 These become markers – before and after moments by which we measure time.

 The night before His crucifixion, Jesus was brutally honest with His disciples.
 Yes, He wanted to comfort them, but He would not extend His comfort at the expense of the truth.
 So He told them clearly: